merenlab/merenlab.org/courses/PFLS/index.md

 awk '/Law/{print $1}' german_chancellors.txt
 ```

 We see where the first and the last names are, but how to access them separately?
-Well, one way to do it is to 'split' this field into fields.
+Well, one way to do it is to 'split' this text into fields.
 A special keyword in AWK is `FS`, which means field separator.
 By default, the field separator is whitespace, but we can replace it with anything BEFORE running AWK commands on anything by simply mentioning it to AWK at the very beginning of the process.

 Here is an example: